vinmh/meta_act/README.md

 parameters `learner_args` and `learner_kwargs` are simply ignored.
 Otherwise the learner parameter is treated as a sklearn algorithm class and will attempt to initialize it with the args and kwargs sent.

-`meta_act.metalearn.MetaLearner.fit(X, y, oversample=True, test_data=None)`
+`meta_act.metalearn.MetaLearner.fit(X, y, oversample=True, scale=True, test_data=None)`
 can be called to train the model, if oversample is set to `True`, it will attempt to oversample the training dataset with _SMOTE_.
+If the parameter scale is set to true, the X data is scaled with scikit-learn's StandardScaler.
 If the parameter `test_data` is set to a tuple, it is assumed it is composed of a two element tuple, the first being a test X array and the second being a test y array, and the results will include test metrics (R^2 on test data, MSE and MAE).

 After the model is trained, it can be used to predict z values on a number of samples with `meta_act.metalearn.MetaLearner.predict(X)`, recover metrics from test data